Get

 Responsible Pet Ownership

 We’d be remiss if we didn’t stress responsible pet ownership when it comes to breeding your dog.
 We strongly urge you to consider your decision carefully before you proceed.
-Your vet can recommend pre-breeding screening for health conditions for which your pet’s breed is susceptible.
+A vet can recommend pre-breeding screening for health conditions for which your pet’s breed is susceptible.
 The Orthopedic Foundation for Animals (OFA) can also provide specific information for your dog.

 Pregnancy has significant health impacts on females.
 You should ensure your pet is able to handle the demands.
-We suggest working with your vet throughout the process to safeguard your dog’s health.
+We suggest working with a vet throughout the process to safeguard your dog’s health.
 Finally, remember that it’s not imperative to breed your dog even if you haven’t fixed them.
 Consider the consequences of keeping a litter of puppies for 8 weeks before finding them homes.

 Final Thoughts

 Knowing when to breed your dog isn’t difficult.
 Your pup’s behavior and physical changes will make it evident.
 Testing will ensure the timing is right for success.
 Deciding whether to mate your pooch or not is a part of responsible pet ownership.
-We suggest discussing your options with your vet or an experienced breeder to make an informed choice.
+We suggest discussing your options with a vet or an experienced breeder to make an informed choice.

 Related Reads: